HackYourFuture/yourpersonalbrand/yourcurriculum.md

 6. Your (additional) projects
 7. Other information including languages and hobbies

 Each of these sections should be clearly separated with easy to read headers.
-Let’s walk through some of these sections so you can better understand what to include:
+Let’s walk through some of these sections so you can better understand what to include.